-- 2.4.7 Currently there is a deficit of £203.7m which represents the difference between gross debt and total investments.
+- 2.4.8 Currently there is a deficit of £201.9m which represents the difference between gross debt and total investments.
 This means that the capital borrowing need (the capital financing requirement) has not been fully funded with loan debt, as cash supporting the lead authority's reserves, balances and cash flow has been used as a temporary measure.
 This strategy is prudent as investment returns are low and it also reduces counterparty risk.
-Consideration will be given by the lead authority to continue utilising some investment balances to fund the borrowing requirement in 2020/2021.
-This position will be carefully reviewed to avoid incurring higher borrowing costs over the long-term whilst ensuring that financing is available to support capital expenditure plans. - 2.4.8 There are a number of risks and benefits associated with having both a large amount of debt whilst at the same time having a considerable amount of investments. - 2.4.9 Benefits of having a high level of investments are; - liquidity risk having a large amount of investments means that the Authority is at less of a risk should money markets become restricted or borrowing less generally available, this mitigates against liquidity risk;
+Consideration will be given by the lead authority to continue utilising some investment balances to fund the borrowing requirement in 2021/2022.
+This position will be carefully reviewed to avoid incurring higher borrowing costs over the long-term whilst ensuring that financing is available to support capital expenditure plans. - 2.4.9 There are a number of risks and benefits associated with having both a large amount of debt whilst at the same time having a considerable amount of investments. - 2.4.10 Benefits of having a high level of investments are:

-- interest is received on investments which helps the Authority to address its Strategic Priorities; and - of more importance, the Authority has greater freedom in the timing of its borrowing as it can afford to wait until the timing is right rather than be subject to the need to borrow at a time when interest rates are not advantageous. - 2.4.10 Risks associated with holding a high level of investments are; - the counterparty risk institutions cannot repay the Authority investments placed with them; and - interest rate risk the rate of interest earned on the investments will be less than that paid on debt, thus causing a loss to the Authority. - 2.4.11 The Authority has mitigated these risks by having a risk averse Treasury Management Investment Strategy and by detailed monitoring of counterparties through its borrowing and investment strategies and treasury management working practices and procedures. - 2.4.12 The need to adapt to changing circumstances and revisions to profiling of capital expenditure is required when considering borrowing opportunities, and flexibility needs to be retained to adapt to any changes that may occur. - 2.4.13 The Authority, taking advice from its treasury advisers, will continue to monitor rates closely, and whilst implementing the borrowing strategy, will adopt a pragmatic approach in identifying the low points in the interest rate cycle at which to borrow, wherever possible. - 2.4.14 Taking into account potential market volatility and the advice of the Authority's treasury adviser, a benchmark financing rate of 4.25% for any further long-term borrowing for 2020/2021 is considered to be appropriate.
+- liquidity risk having a large amount of investments means that the Authority is at less of a risk should money markets become restricted or borrowing less generally available, this mitigates against liquidity risk; - interest is received on investments which helps the Authority to address its Strategic Priorities; and - of more importance, the Authority has greater freedom in the timing of its borrowing as it can afford to wait until the timing is right rather than be subject to the need to borrow at a time when interest rates are not advantageous. - 2.4.11 Risks associated with holding a high level of investments are; - the counterparty risk institutions cannot repay the Authority investments placed with them; and - interest rate risk the rate of interest earned on the investments will be less than that paid on debt, thus causing a loss to the Authority. - 2.4.12 The Authority has mitigated these risks by having a risk averse Treasury Management Investment Strategy and by detailed monitoring of counterparties through its borrowing and investment strategies and treasury management working practices and procedures. - 2.4.13 A Municipal Bonds Agency, set up by the Local Government Association, has begun to offer bonds to local authorities.
+The rates offered by the Agency will be assessed and use made of this, and any other new sources of funding that may become available, where it is considered advantageous. - 2.4.14 The need to adapt to changing circumstances and revisions to profiling of capital expenditure is required when considering borrowing opportunities, and flexibility needs to be retained to adapt to any changes that may occur. - 2.4.15 The Authority, taking advice from its treasury advisers, will continue to monitor rates closely, and whilst implementing the borrowing strategy, will adopt a pragmatic approach in identifying the low points in the interest rate cycle at which to borrow, wherever possible. - 2.4.16 Taking into account potential market volatility and the advice of the Authority's treasury adviser, a benchmark financing rate of 2.60% for any further long-term borrowing for 2021/2022 is considered to be appropriate.